leakyrelu/caarlos0.github.com/_posts/2017-03-16-monolith-production-coverage.md

 }
 ```

-But, running JaCoCo is only part of the problem.
+But running JaCoCo is only part of the problem.
 We also need to gather
 the binary files and generate the HTML reports from them.

 ## Compiling the reports